Climate change in Antarctica: Temperature and weather changes

 The Antarctica-wide warming trend continued after 2000, and in February 2020, the continent recorded its highest-ever temperature of 18.3 °C, exceeding the previous record of 17.5 °C in March 2015.
 The East Antarctica interior also demonstrated clear warming between 2000 and 2020.
 In particular, the South Pole warmed by 0.61 ± 0.34 °C per decade between 1990 and 2020, which is three times the global average.

-On the other hand, changes in atmospheric circulation patterns like the Interdecadal Pacific Oscillation (IPO) and the Southern Annular Mode (SAM) slowed or partially reversed the warming of West Antarctica, with the Antarctic Peninsula experiencing cooling from 2002.
+Changes in atmospheric circulation patterns like the Interdecadal Pacific Oscillation (IPO) and the Southern Annular Mode (SAM) slowed or partially reversed the warming of West Antarctica, with the Antarctic Peninsula experiencing cooling from 2002.
 While a variability in those patterns is natural, past ozone depletion had also led the SAM to be stronger than it had been in the past 600 years of observations.
 Starting around 2002, studies predicted a reversal in the SAM once the ozone layer began to recover following the Montreal Protocol, and those changes are consistent with their predictions.

 Under the most intense climate change scenario, known as RCP8.5, models predict Antarctic surface temperatures to rise by 3 C-change by 2070 and by 4 C-change on average by 2100, which will be accompanied by a 30% increase in precipitation and a 30% decrease in sea ice by 2100.
 The Southern Ocean waters "south of 50° S latitude would also warm by about 1.9 C-change by 2070.
 RCPs were developed in the late 2000s, and early 2020s research considers RCP8.5 much less likely than the more-moderate scenarios like RCP 4.5, which lie in between the worst-case scenario and the Paris Agreement goals.
 If a low-emission scenario mostly consistent with the Paris Agreement goals is followed, then Antarctica would experience surface and ocean warming of less than 1 C-change by 2070, while less than 15% of sea ice would be lost and precipitation would increase by less than 10%.